 BigRep, manufacturer of large scale 3D printers has just signed up for a new partnership with engineering firm Bosch Rexroth.
 The two companies will be collaborating on the development of new smart factory systems with 3D printing capabilities.
 The new systems will integrate modern CNC control systems and drives into the latest additive manufacturing machines.

-BigRep’s work with large-scale additive manufacturing and Bosch Rexroth’s work in drives and control technology will enable them to produce a range of printers that could be cost-effective and efficient, while perhaps also being large-scale.
+BigRep’s work with XL 3D printing and Bosch Rexroth’s work in drives and control technology will enable them to produce a range of printers that could be cost-effective and efficient, while perhaps also being large-scale.
 The main purpose of the collaboration is to integrate the use of 3D printing in smart factories.
 They are doing this by incorporating IoT and end to end digital monitoring of machines.

 “Across industries, customers are looking for reliable, controllable and efficient 3D printers in order to manufacture top quality parts,” said Dr. Stephan Beyer, CEO at BigRep.

 Hybrid 3D Printer